jss367/jss367.github.io/_posts/2017-03-22-Jupyter-Notebook-Favorites.md

 ## Autopep8

-Formats your code based on the PEP8 guide in a single click
+Formats your code based on the PEP8 guide in a single click.

-Install with `pip install autopep8`, then enable it
+Install with `pip install autopep8`, then enable it.

 ## spellchecker

+Does what you think it does.

 # Printing LaTeX